This Caribbean-style salad of fried plantains, avocado, red beans and tomatoes is perfect for a vacation-worthy meal!

 I’m a summer person.
 I’m a Leo.
 I need lush green trees, beach vibes, and lots of tropical flavors in my life.

-We still have several weeks (*months*) of winter ahead of us here in the Pacific Northwest, but that doesn’t mean I have to keep eating stew and pasta until Memorial Day.
+We still have several weeks of winter ahead of us here, but that doesn’t mean I have to keep eating stew and pasta until Memorial Day.

 One of my favorite ingredients for lending a vacation-worthy vibe to a dish is plantains.